turbot/steampipe-plugin-panos/docs/tables/panos_administrative_tag.md

 ---
-title: "Steampipe Table: panos_administrative_tag - Query OCI Panorama Administrative Tags using SQL"
+title: "Steampipe Table: panos_administrative_tag - Query Panorama Administrative Tags using SQL"
 description: "Allows users to query Panorama Administrative Tags, providing insights into the administrative tags assigned to various resources within the Palo Alto Networks Panorama environment."
 ---

-# Table: panos_administrative_tag - Query OCI Panorama Administrative Tags using SQL
+# Table: panos_administrative_tag - Query Panorama Administrative Tags using SQL

 The Panorama Administrative Tags are a feature of Palo Alto Networks Panorama that allows administrators to assign tags to various resources within the environment.
 These tags can be utilized to filter and sort resources, making it easier to manage large and complex environments.
 They can also be used in policy rules to enforce security measures based on the assigned tags.

 ## Table Usage Guide

 The `panos_administrative_tag` table provides insights into the Administrative Tags within the Palo Alto Networks Panorama.
 As a network administrator, explore tag-specific details through this table, including the tag name and color.
 Utilize it to uncover information about tags, such as those assigned to specific resources, allowing for better management and organization of the Panorama environment.

+**Important Notes**
+- For a full reference on mapping `color` codes to `color` names, please refer to: https://registry.terraform.io/providers/PaloAltoNetworks/panos/latest/docs/resources/administrative_tag.

 ## Examples